How to Plan for Unexpected Costs in Medicare

 Medicare Supplement Insurance (Medigap)

 Original Medicare generally covers about 80% of health care costs.
 Depending on your needs, you may also want to factor in the cost of a Medicare supplement insurance (also known as Medigap) plan.
 Medicare supplement insurance plans can help cover healthcare costs like deductibles, copays, and coinsurance that aren’t covered in Original Medicare.
-Certain Medicare supplement insurance plans may be the right fit for you if want additional health coverage beyond Original Medicare, prefer a steady, predictable bill, or you often travel outside the U.S. However, bear in mind that Medicare supplement insurance cannot be used in conjunction with Medicare Advantage plans.
+Certain Medicare supplement insurance plans may be the right fit for you if you want additional health coverage beyond Original Medicare, prefer a steady, predictable bill, or you often travel outside the U.S. However, bear in mind that Medicare supplement insurance cannot be used in conjunction with Medicare Advantage plans.

 The federal government standardized all Medicare supplement plans, ensuring that plans with the same letter designation (e.g., Plan G or Plan F) offer the same basic benefits, regardless of the private insurance provider you purchase the plan from.
 However, premium costs for those plans and quality of service can vary depending on the insurer.